juldrixx/ReactReduxWebpackTemplate/README.md

 ## Description

-A template for a react redux webpack project with saga and sass.
+A template for a react redux webpack project with thunk, saga and sass.

 ## Installation